prodly/prodly-sf-cli/README.md

                                 configuration variable is already set.
   -p, --print                   print the managed instances in a standard format in addition to returning structured
                                 data
-  -s, --version                 version the new managed instance, branch created and data deployed to the org -v, --target-dev-hub=<value>  (required) Username or alias of the Dev Hub org.
+  -r, --refresh                 refresh the org ID of a managed instance after a sandbox refresh -s, --version                 version the new managed instance, branch created and data deployed to the org -v, --target-dev-hub=<value>  (required) Username or alias of the Dev Hub org.
 Not required if the `target-dev-hub`
                                 configuration variable is already set.